adhearsion/SIPtreadmill/README.md

   <dt>COOKIE_SECRET</dt>
   <dd>A secret token used to sign cookies.
 Should be at least 30 random characters long.</dd>
   <dt>OMNIAUTH_TYPE</dt>
   <dd>The omniauth method to use.
-Valid options are 'github' and 'att'</dd>
+Valid options are 'github', 'att', and 'none'</dd>
   <dt>APIMATRIX_KEY</dt>
   <dd>The Client ID for your APIMatrix application</dd>
   <dt>APIMATRIX_SECRET</dt>